timofeymukha/eddylicious/docs/user_guide/workflow.rst

+.. _workflow:

 ===================
 Workflow guidelines
 ===================

-Here the suggested workflows for using eddylicious in conjuction with various solvers are presented.
+Here the suggested workflows for using eddylicious in conduction with various solvers are presented.
 Basically, whatever solver is used, the following steps have to be performed.